 - S O P R A N O -

 Recent and upcoming: Ms. Areyzaga was heard in Fabio Luisi's Mass with the Buffalo Philharmonic Chamber Ensemble with its New York première at The Cloisters and Mozart's Requiem with Elgin Symphony Orchestra.
 Past seasons include guest appearances at Ravinia; performances with the St. Charles Singers in an all-Mozart program; a return engagement with the Orquesta Filarmonica de Monetevideo, Uruguay in the Brahms Requiem; Micaëla in Carmen with the Ft.
 Wayne Philharmonic; and a return to Ravinia in a Bernstein celebration.
-She was Artist-in-Residence last season with the Peoria Symphony and returns this season in a Bach concert; is reengaged with the Tucson Desert Song Festival under the auspices of the Tucson Guitar Society; and sings next season with the Holland Symphony.
+She was Artist-in-Residence with the Peoria Symphony and returned for a Bach concert; was reengaged with the Tucson Desert Song Festival under the auspices of the Tucson Guitar Society; and sang with the Holland Symphony.

 Past seasons include her appearances with the Avalon Quartet in Bogotá and the Art Institute of Chicago where they presented Ginastera's Quartet No. 3; Messiah at Harris Theater in Chicago; concerts with the Richmond Symphony and Ft.
 Wayne Philharmonic; and, a Rose Hall Lincoln Center debut in an all-Verdi program.
 Ms. Areyzaga's activities have also included a return this summer with the Chamber Music Society of Lincoln Center in two concerts at the Saratoga Performing Arts Center in songs by Fauré and Schubert and a previous concert with them on tour to Minneapolis in a reprise of the Alban Berg songs, Sieben frühe Lieder.
 She sang with the Minnesota Orchestra for a Holiday concert and debuted with the National Symphony Orchestra of Uruguay in Montevideo in the title role of Schumann's Das Paradies und die Peri.